rccordell/s19rm/_posts/2019-01-09-Lab1-Markdown.md

 + [Remarkable](https://remarkableapp.github.io/) (Linux)
 + [Hashify](http://hashify.me/IyBUaXRsZQ==) (online)
 + a bit more complicated to get started with, but [Atom](https://atom.io/) is more full-featured than some of those above (Mac, Windows, Linux)
++ It's not specifically a Markdown application, but [Prose.io](http://prose.io/) allows you to edit files in a Github repository and commit them all online.

 #### Paid Markdown Applications